 The national regulatory authority shall take and publish a motivated decision and the consultation responses within three months following the end of the consultation.
-Such a decision shall contain a detailed explanation of and a reasoned justification for the choice.
+Such a decision shall be motivated on the basis of the information referred to in paragraph 2(b) to (d) and shall contain a detailed explanation of and a reasoned justification for the choice.